-As expected, for the resistant cultivar, disease control increases with higher efficiency and shorter time to resistance expression (Fig. 2).
-Globally, the target pathogenicity trait offering the best level of disease control is the infection rate when resistance is expressed early in the cropping season, whereas it is the sporulation duration when resistance is expressed late (Figs. 2 & S1).
-On the susceptible cultivar, disease control is globally poor except when the level of spatial aggregation between cultivars is low and the APR carried by the resistant cultivar is almost completely efficient, expresses very early (i.e., it is roughly similar to a major gene), and targets the pathogen infection rate, sporulation rate or sporulation duration (Fig. 2B).
+As expected, for the resistant cultivar, disease control increases with higher efficiency and smaller age of resistance activation (Fig. 2).
+Globally, the target pathogenicity trait offering the best level of disease control is the infection rate when resistance is activated early in the cropping season, whereas it is the sporulation duration when resistance is activated late (Figs. 2 & S1).
+On the susceptible cultivar, disease control is globally poor except when the level of spatial aggregation between cultivars is low and the APR carried by the resistant cultivar is almost completely efficient, activates very early (i.e., it is roughly similar to a major gene), and targets the pathogen infection rate, sporulation rate or sporulation duration (Fig. 2B).
 This comes at the price of a slightly decreased level of control for the resistant cultivar compared to an aggregated landscape.